Louisa Garrett Anderson

 Anderson was the Chief Surgeon of the Women's Hospital Corps (WHC) and a Fellow of the Royal Society of Medicine.
 Her aunt, Dame Millicent Fawcett, was a British suffragist.
 Her partner was fellow doctor and suffragette Flora Murray.
-Her cousin was Dr Mona Chalmers Watson who also supported suffragettes and founded the Women's Army Auxiliary Corps.
+Her cousin was Dr Mona Chalmers Watson, who also supported suffragettes and founded the Women's Army Auxiliary Corps.

 Early life and education

 Louisa Garrett Anderson was the oldest of three children of Elizabeth Garrett Anderson, the first woman to qualify as a doctor in Britain, co-founder of the London School of Medicine for Women and Britain's first elected woman Mayor.
 Her father was James George Skelton Anderson, co-owner of the Orient Steamship Company with his uncle Arthur Anderson.
 She was educated at St Leonards School in St Andrews and London School of Medicine for Women, where she received her Bachelor of Medicine and Bachelor of Surgery in 1898.
-Anderson received her Doctor of Medicine in 1900, enrolled in further postgraduate studies at Johns Hopkins Medical School and traveled to observe operations in Paris and Chicago.
+Anderson received her Doctor of Medicine in 1900, enrolled in further postgraduate studies at Johns Hopkins Medical School and travelled to observe operations in Paris and Chicago.

 Early career

-Despite her education, Anderson was unable to join a general major hospital, as attitudes at the time opposed female doctors treating both men and women.
-As a result, in 1902, she joined the New Hospital for Women, a women's-only hospital founded by her mother which treated women and children.
+Despite her education, Anderson was unable to join a general major hospital, since attitudes at the time opposed female doctors treating both men and women.
+As a result, in 1902 she joined the New Hospital for Women, a women's-only hospital founded by her mother, which treated women and children.
 Anderson first worked as a surgical assistant and later as a senior surgeon.
-She performed gynaecological and general operations, and co-published a paper with the hospital pathologist in 1908 discussing her hysterectomy operations and dissecting the 265 cases of uterine cancer treated at the New Hospital for Women.
+She performed gynaecological and general operations and co-published a paper with the hospital pathologist in 1908 discussing her hysterectomy operations and dissecting the 265 cases of uterine cancer treated at the New Hospital for Women.